Has the census been postponed by the coronavirus outbreak?

 I recently filled out the American Community Survey forms.
 Do I still need to do the 2020 Census form?

 Every year the Census Bureau randomly selects more than 3 million households to fill out the American Community Survey (ACS).
 That questionnaire is very detailed and is used to help policymakers and researchers get a deeper understanding of life in America at that moment.
 But the ACS is not the 2020 census.
 If you are selected to participate in this survey, you will still need to fill out the 2020 census questionnaire.

-Editor’s note: This article has been updated with the September 30, 2020, deadline to complete all census surveys.
+Editor’s note: This article has been updated with the October 15, 2020, target date to complete all census surveys.